 The show was aired earlier in the year but thanks to the BBC iPlayer’s new archive policy you can still see it today.
 In fact the show is due to be removed from the archive sometime around June 2020.
 So you’ve got no excuse to miss it!

 If you’re outside the UK and think you can’t access the BBC iPlayer – keep reading.

 The Planets BBC 2019 Watch Online – a Quick Guide to Accessing

-The Planets broadcast in 2019 is just one small example, you can watch all the BBC’s most popular 12 channels live on air.
+The Planets broadcast initially in 2019 and is just one small example, you can watch all the BBC’s most popular 12 channels live on air.
 You can also listen to the many radio stations, plus access the majority in the archive for up to twelve months after.
 It’s easily better than many expensive cable subscriptions I’ve paid for in various countries and it’s absolutely free.
-Unfortunately anyone outside the UK needs to take a small step in order to access the site and all it’s media.
+Unfortunately, anyone outside the UK needs to take a small step in order to access the site and all its media.